• Skip to main content

 Think about different tasks that would be helpful for you that a parent could do while at school.
 Here are some suggestions:

-• make copies
+• making copies

 • organize and sort supplies